Below are the four URC churches in Ipswich and East.

 Below are some simple facts about the people involved in the SSAPFor more detail on how the SSAP came about and developed click here

-See 2 example of ways to find an advert for an event in a church.The example is at Haverhill on Saturday 1st December.•As a link to a page.
+See 2 example of ways to find an advert for an event in a church.The example is a Organ Concert at Haverhill on Monday 12th August.•As a link to a page.
 Click here•On the SSAP Diary Click here

 Once in the Diary click on the event then further details or map.